theoyinbooke/My-Archive/README.md

 - Disconnect the LinkedIn integration anytime through LinkedIn's app settings

 ## Contact
-- Email: [your-email] for any privacy questions
+- Email: horllsey@gmail.com for any privacy questions

 ## Updates
 - We'll update this policy if our data practices change